anujpml/portfolio/README.md

-# 🧠 Anuj Saraswat — Product Strategy.
+# 🧠 Anuj — Product Strategy.
 Platform Thinking.
 AI-Driven Impact.

 Welcome to my product portfolio.
 I’m a **Product Leader with 12+ years** of experience building and scaling enterprise-grade platforms—especially in **AI/ML**, **healthcare**, and **data infrastructure**.